open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 The key of the Helm Chart values in annotation is `addon.open-cluster-management.io/values`, and the value should be a valid json string which has key-value format.

+### Hosted mode

+The addon-framework supports add-on in Hosted mode, that the agent manifests will be deployed outside the managed cluster.
+We can choose to run add-on in Hosted mode or Default mode if the managed cluster is imported to the hub in Hosted mode.
+By default, the add-on agent will run on the managed cluster(Default mode).
+We can add an annotation `addon.open-cluster-management.io/hosting-cluster-name` for the `ManagedClusterAddon`, so that the add-on agent will be deployed on the certain hosting cluster(Hosted mode), the value of the annotation is the hosting cluster which should:

+* be a managed cluster of the hub as well.
+* be the same cluster where the managed cluster `klusterlet`(registration-agent & work-agent) runs.

+We defined a label `addon.open-cluster-management.io/hosted-manifest-location` to indicate which cluster the add-on agent manifests should be deployed.

+* No matter what the value is, all manifests will be deployed on the managed cluster in Default mode.
+* When the label does not exist or the value is `managed`: the manifest will be deployed on the managed cluster in Hosted mode.
+* When the value is `hosting`: the manifest will be deployed on the hosting cluster in Hosted mode.
+* When the value is `none`: the manifest will not be deployed in Hosted mode.

+More details you can find in the [design](https://github.com/open-cluster-management-io/enhancements/tree/main/enhancements/sig-architecture/63-hosted-addon), and we have an example in [here](https://github.com/open-cluster-management-io/addon-framework/tree/main/examples/helloworld_hosted).

 ## Pre-delete hook